Bayesian Matrix Decomposition and Applications: Introduction and Background

-\begin{problemset} \item \textbf{Eigenvalue Characterization Theorem:} Prove that a matrix $\bA$ is positive definite if and only if it possesses exclusively \textit{positive eigenvalues}.
-Similarly, a matrix $\bA$ is positive semidefinite if and only if it exhibits solely \textit{nonnegative eigenvalues}.
+\begin{problemset} \item \textbf{Eigenvalue characterization theorem.} Prove that a symmetric matrix $\bA$ is positive definite if and only if all its eigenvalues are strictly positive.
+Similarly, $\bA$ is positive semidefinite if and only if all its eigenvalues are nonnegative.

+\item \textbf{Trace, det of PD/PSD/ND matrices.} Let $\bA$ be positive definite (resp., positive semidefinite).
+Show that $\trace(\bA)$ and $\det(\bA)$ are all positive (resp., nonnegative).
+Moreover, show that $\trace(\bA)=0$ if and only if $\bA=\bzero$.
+Let $\bB\in\real^{N\times N}$ be negative definite.
+Show that $\trace(\bB)$ is negative; $\det(\bB)$ is negative for odd $N$ and is positive for even $N$. \textit{Hint: Use Problem~\ref{problem:psd_eigen}.}

+\item \textbf{Submultiplicativity.} Prove that both the Frobenius norm and the spectral norm are submultiplicative; that is, for any matrices $\bA,\bB\in\real^{N\times N}$,